BARROS63/Recruits_task/README.md

 formatted to the CAN Bus line of the car.
 The objectives are detailed below:
 System Component allocated, Teensy 4.1, LV battery, logic, CAN Bus line;
-Teensy 4.1 The micro-controller used in the car is the teensy 4.1, so that is the micro- controller that everyone will be using when developing the LV task.
-Every 5 CAN messages change the ”endianess” of the CAN message.
+Teensy 4.1 The **micro-controller used in the car is the teensy 4.1**, so that is the micro- controller that everyone will be using when developing the LV task. **Every 5 CAN messages change the ”endianess” of the CAN message**.
-Diagram Create a diagram, mainly in draw.io which is the diagram working tool that the department uses on a daily basis, with all the connections from the LV battery to your system;
+Diagram Create a diagram, mainly in **draw.io** which is the diagram working tool that the department uses on a daily basis, with **all the connections from the LV battery to your system**;
-Git Hub All the code must be placed in the Git Hub of the department, at the end of your code development the code must be sent to the main branch of the repository;
+**Git Hub All the code must be placed in the Git Hub of the department**, at the end of your code development the code must be sent to the main branch of the repository;

 4 Problem 3